 When can I start?

 - You can start anytime.
-I teach to various skill levels, body types and I love teaching beginners.
+I teach to various skill levels and body types.
+I love teaching Yoga to beginners!

 Do you charge for mat rental?